makrai/notes/pustejovsky95-generative-lex.md

   1. adjectives being able to modify individuals or events; and
   2. interpretation depends on the semantics of the head (Bartsch, 1985)
 * fast
-* evaluative adjectives such as good, discussed in chapters 2 and 3
+* evaluative adjectives such as _good_, discussed in chapters 2 and 3
-  * Since good functions as an event predicate, it is able to selectively modify the event description in the TELIC quale of the noun,
+  * Since _good_ functions as an event predicate, it is able to selectively modify the event description in the TELIC quale of the noun,
 * subselective binding properties of different classes of adjectives, as modifying different facets or qualia of the head, by virtue of their type